rwblokzijl/Msc-thesis-EuroToken/thesis.md

 We achieve **enhanced digital efficiency** and a **competitive feature set **by designing EuroToken as a digital, Peer-to-Peer, programmable payment system.
-We achieve **cash-like features** with direct and off-line transferability without the need for intermediary parties.
+We achieve **cash-like features** with direct and offline transferability without the need for intermediary parties.
 EuroToken provides the ECB with a new set of **monetary policy options** by having the Central Bank **controlling the amount of digital euro in circulation** through the control of the tokenisation and de-tokenisation of EuroTokens.
-The off-line transaction capacity could be extended to make EuroToken a **disaster proof** payment system.
+The offline transaction capacity could be extended to make EuroToken a **disaster proof** payment system.
 With backing during deployment of the ECB, EuroToken could become the standardised digital currency of Europe allowing **international** with ease.
 The rest of the